tunglutjosh/tunglutjosh/README.md

 👋 Hi, I'm Joshua Tunglut!
-A Computer Science Engineering Graduate looking to make a name in the Data Engineering field.
+A Computer Science and Engineering Graduate looking to make a name in the Data Engineering field.

 ## About Me